tsoniotis/popit/_posts/2020-07-02-SiliconeMould.md

 layout: post
 title:  "Two ways of creating Silicone Moulds"
 date:   2020-07-02
-excerpt: "When it comes to creating a mould, off the self silicone is a cheap alternative"
+excerpt: "When it comes to creating a mould, off the shelf silicone is a cheap alternative"
 tag:
 - academy
 - assignment